 The course content is closely aligned with that of Chemistry.
 However, a more rigorous quantitative approach requires students to investigate, analyze, and summarize chemical reactions, molecular behaviors, and uses of substances.
 Hands-on experiments with high level math and thinking skills are included.
 Students will have an opportunity to conduct original research.
 Near the end of the school year, students will take the Chemistry Standards of Learning test.
 However, a more in-depth and rigorous conceptual and quantitative approach requires students to investigate, analyze, and summarize the various topics covered.
 High level math and thinking skills are essential for success.
 Hands-on lab work is a critical component designed to connect the abstract to real world experiences.
-Near the end of the school year, students will take the Chemistry Standards of Learning test.
+Near the end of the school year, students will take the Standards of Learning (SOL) Chemistry test if needed for graduation.